Advice on Dementia wellbeing during Covid-19 is available in the Downloads section.

 - Preferences - Preferred Place of Care and Preferred Place of Death

 - Ceiling of Treatment

-The CMC Coordinator will also require GPs to confirm if a discussion has not taken place yet with the patients and or their families.
+The CMC & Data Quality Coordinator will also require GPs to confirm if a discussion has not taken place yet with the patients and or their families.

-The dementia services has recently undertaken a piece of work to reconcile all available dementia lists: Alzheimer’s Society, Primary Care (GPs), Homerton Hospital and Carers First lists with ELFT database (RiO) to ensure data consistency across the system and to facilitate patients recall into the dementia service.
+Alzheimer’s Society, Primary Care (GPs), Homerton Hospital and Carers First lists with ELFT list to ensure data consistency across the system and to facilitate patients recall into the dementia service.

 Following the lists reconciliation, the dementia service has written to GPs to request some clarifications and additional information where they have been some inconsistencies.
 Confirmation of the requested information will ensure accuracy of data across all systems.